The Laundry Files: Novellas, spin-offs, and related works

-Stross' short stories Down on the Farm, Overtime, and Equoid are within the same Laundry continuity.
-Down on the Farm and Equoid both take place between the second and third novels (2007 in the setting); Overtime takes place between the third and fourth novels (2009 in setting).
-Equoid won the 2014 Hugo Award for best novella, and Overtime was a shortlist nominee for the 2010 Hugo Award for best novelette.
+Stross' short stories "Down on the Farm", "Overtime", and "Equoid" are within the same Laundry continuity.
+"Down on the Farm" and "Equoid" both take place between the second and third novels (2007 in the setting); "Overtime" takes place between the third and fourth novels (2009 in setting).
+"Equoid" won the 2014 Hugo Award for best novella, and "Overtime" was a shortlist nominee for the 2010 Hugo Award for best novelette.

 Stross's 2000 short story "A Colder War" also mixes elements of Lovecraft and espionage, and is perhaps a precursor to the Laundry stories; however, the fictional background and assumptions are different, and it is its own distinct setting (as the world is destroyed at the end of it, the Laundry series is clearly not a sequel).

 Cubicle 7 published The Laundry, a role-playing game based on the Laundry stories in July 2010.
+On June 21, 2024 a successful Kickstarter was completed on a second edition of the game to be released in early 2025.

 Stross published a short non-canonical work set in the Laundry Files universe on a fanfiction website, "The Howard/O'Brien Relate Counseling Session Transcripts – Part 1".

 Audiobook versions

-Audiobook versions of the novels in the Laundry Files series have been narrated by Gideon Emery, Jack Hawkins, Caroline Guthrie, and Bianca Amato.
+Audiobook versions of the novels in the Laundry Files series have been narrated by Gideon Emery, Elle Newlands, Jack Hawkins, Caroline Guthrie, and Bianca Amato.